French jobless rate heads back to 2013 peak

 The jobless rate rose to 10.4 percent in the third quarter, back to its level the second quarter of 2013 - a rate last seen 16 years ago.
 It was the strongest rise in nearly two years and hit youths hardest, with nearly one in four out of a job.

-Unemployment was 9.7 percent when Hollande came to power and 8.2 percent when predecessor Nicolas Sarkozy, now making a comeback with the aim to be the centre-right's candidate in 2017, was elected in 2007.
+Unemployment was 9.7 percent when Hollande came to power and 8.2 percent when predecessor Nicolas Sarkozy - now making a comeback with the aim to be the center-right's candidate in 2017 - was elected in 2007.

 The worsening in the unemployment rate, after three quarters of stability, comes at a moment of growing tensions between the government and employer groups over how to create jobs.

-The government criticises the lack of job creation in the private sector despite plans for 40 billion euros (31.39 billion pounds) in tax cuts over the next three years, while employers say there is still too much red tape and taxation.
+The government criticizes the lack of job creation in the private sector despite plans for 40 billion euros in tax cuts over the next three years, while employers say there is still too much red tape and taxation.

-Economy Minister Emmanuel Macron, who next week unveils plans to open up regulated professions and ease up some labour rules, told an entrepreneurs' conference on Thursday it was time for change.
+Economy Minister Emmanuel Macron, who next week unveils plans to open up regulated professions and ease up some labor rules, told an entrepreneurs' conference on Thursday it was time for change.

 "In France we have for too long mixed up two things: we wanted to protect jobs, we wanted to protect what is there rather than protect the men and women who take risks," he said.